How Do Pensions And Life Insurance Work Together?

 Another common myth is that established life insurance providers will do everything they can to avoid paying out your death benefit.

-This varies from provider to provider, but all of the UK’s best life insurance providers have over a 99% payment rate.
-It’s only in the cases of intentional fraud that insurance providers will refuse the payout.
+This varies from provider to provider, but all the UK’s best life insurance providers have over a 99% payment rate.
+Insurance providers will only refuse the payout in cases of intentional fraud.

-Truly, rolling pensions and life insurance together is often a good idea.
-You can get cheap and valuable life insurance while keeping your own standard of living higher, and it’s incredibly easy to do.
+Indeed, combining pensions and life insurance is often a good idea.
+You can get cheap and valuable life insurance while keeping your standard of living higher, and it’s incredibly easy to do.

 For example, we can help you get quotes from all of the best life insurance providers in one simple form.
 Why not give it a look?
 You might be surprised at the options available to you.